jvassev/image2ipfs/README.md

 ```

 # Changelog

 * 0.0.1: Broken, doesn't work
 * 0.0.2: Works only with docker <= 1.9.1
 * 0.0.3: Dockerized hash produced using base-32 (used to be hex/base-16)
 * 0.0.4: Support for schema version 2 and docker > 1.10
 * 0.0.5: image2ipfs: stop handling archives produced by docker < 1.10, ipfs-registry can still work with all post-1.6.x dockers
+* 0.0.6: Deprecate manifest v1.
+Rewrite image2ipfs-server in golang

 # FAQ

 > Why can't I use tags or references.

 The tag is always "latest".
 The "real" reference is encoded in the name of the image, that is, the "dockerized hash".
 Even
-if you export myimage:my-tag, in the ipfs registry you get just tag "latest" but an image like 9a3eafb835d79e/myimage:latest.
+if you export myimage:my-tag, in the IPFS registry you always tag "latest" but an image like ciq9a3eafb835d79e/myimage:latest.
-This is very similar to how gx and gx-go works [https://github.com/whyrusleeping/gx].
+This is very similar to how gx and gx-go work [https://github.com/whyrusleeping/gx].